saksham2105/webrock/README.md

 ## Overview
-Webrock is a webservices framework to help programmers to avoid burden of writting thousands of class and writting a lot of code inside that classes instead of that what users can do are they can create a package create different different annotations each for specific purpose to avoid writting meaningless and a lot of code
+Webrock is a webservices framework to help programmers to avoid burden of writting thousands of classes instead of that what users can do are they can create a package create different - different annotations each for specific purpose to avoid writting meaningless and monotonous code(See sample Examples)

 ## How to Use
 Download apache tomcat server for java